Frankie Muniz: Personal life

 Muniz is a fan of the Arizona Cardinals, and also of the Los Angeles Clippers.
 Muniz is reportedly a supporter of English football club Coventry City, this connection apparently coming from a friendship he made with a producer on the set of the film Agent Cody Banks 2: Destination London.

 In 2005, Muniz was engaged to Jamie Gandy.
 In 2008, he met publicist Elycia Marie Turnbow through their mutual personal trainer at a Los Angeles gym.
 They began dating and later moved to Scottsdale, Arizona.
-They had a domestic dispute in February 2011, which involved the police and reportedly involved Muniz pointing a gun at his own head, though he later called this a "fake overblown story".
-They became engaged in October 2011, but they later called it off.
+They had a domestic dispute in February 2011, which involved the police and allegedly involved Muniz pointing a gun at his own head, though he later called this a "fake overblown story".
+They became engaged in October 2011 but later called it off.

 Muniz began dating actress and model Paige Price in 2016, and he announced their engagement on November 18, 2018.
 They married on October 3, 2019.
 Their son was born on March 22, 2021.
-Muniz is a Christian.
+On July 1, 2026, Muniz announced in a post on X, that he and Paige were separated and proceeding with a divorce.